-Verification Timing Compliance (name date) Prior to the issuance of grading and building permits or commence -ment of use.
-Upon demand of County Counsel or concurrent with the issuance of building permits, Responsible Furty for Compliance WRA RMA - Planning ant s Owner/ Applicant C Compliance or Monitoring Actions to be performed.
-Where applicable, a certified professional is required for action to be accepted.
-To the extent that the County has delegated any condition compliance or mitigation monitoring to the Monterey County Water Resources Agency, the Water Resources Agency shall provide all information requested by the County and the County shall bear ultimate responsibility to ensure that conditions and mitigation measures are properly fulfilled.
-Obtain appropriate form from the RMA-Planning Department.
+Verification Of Compilance (tiame/date) Prior to the issuance of grading and building permits or commence-ment of use.
+Upon demand of County County Counsel or concurrent with the issuance of building permits, use of the property, whichever occurs first and as applicable Responsibiles Party for Owner/ Applicant RMA- Planning Owner/ Applicant Compilance of Monitoring Actions to de performed, Where applicable to certification-describing to the action to th Obtain appropriate form from the RMA-Planning Department.
 The applicant shall complete the form and furnish proof of recordation of this notice to the RMA - Planning Department.
 Submit signed and notarized Indemnification Agreement to the Director of RMA - Planning Department for review and signature by the County.
-Proof of recordation of the Indemnification Agreement, as outlined, shall be submitted to the RMA - Conditions of Approval and or Mitigation Measures and Responsible Land Use Department walls and associated grading (approximately 1,200 cubic yards of cut for the basement); 2) a Coastal Administrative Permit to allow the construction of a 425 square foot guesthouse; 3) a Coastal Development Permit for development on a parcel with a positive archaeological report; and 4) Design Approval.
-The property is located at 26453 Scenic Road, Carmel (Assessor's Parcel Number 009-471-015-000), Carmel Area Land Use Plan.
-This permit was approved in accordance with County ordinances and land use regulations subject to the following terms and conditions.
-Any use or construction not in substantial conformance with the terms and conditions of this permit is a violation of County regulations and may result in modification or revocation of this permit and subsequent legal action.
-No use or construction other than that specified by this permit is allowed unless additional permits are approved by the appropriate authorities.
-(RMA-Planning Department) PD002 - NOTICE-PERMIT APPROVAL The applicant shall record a notice which states: "A permit (Resolution was approved by the Planning Commission for Assessor's Parcel Number 009-471-015-000 on April 27, 2011.
+Proof of recordation of the Indemnification Agreement, as outlined, shall be submitted to the RMA - Planning Department.
+Gonditions of Approval and or Mingarion Measures, until Responsible Land Use Department use or construction other than that specified by this permit is allowed unless additional permits are approved by the appropriate authorities.
+(RMA-Planning Department) PD002 - NOTICE-PERMIT APPROVAL The applicant shall record a notice which states: "A permit (Resolution 11-018) was approved by the Planning Commission for Assessor's Parcel Number 009-471-015-000 on April 27, 2011.
 The permit was granted subject to 27 conditions of approval including 8 Mitigation Measures, which run with the land.
 A copy of the permit is on file with the Monterey County RMA - Planning Department."
-(RMA-Planning PD004 - INDEMINIFICATION AGREEMENT The property owner agrees as a condition and in consideration of the approval of this discretionary development permit that it will, pursuant to agreement and/or statutory provisions as applicable, including but not limited to Government Code Section 66474.9, defend, indemnify and hold harmless the County of Monterey or its agents, officers and employees from any claim, action or proceeding against the County or its agents, officers or Permit Mitig.
-Cond.
-Number 2. e,
+(RMA-Planning PD004 - INDEMNIFICATION AGREEMENT The property owner agrees as a condition and in consideration of the approval of this discretionary development permit that it will, pursuant to agreement and/or statutory provisions as applicable, including but not limited to Government Code Section 66474.9, defend, indemnify and hold harmless the County of Monterey or its agents, officers and employees from any claim, action or proceeding against the County or its agents, officers or employees to attack, set aside, void or annul this approval, which action is brought within the time period provided for under law, including but not limited to, Government Code Section 66499.37, as applicable.
+The property owner will reimburse the county for any court costs and attorney's fees which the County may be required by a court to pay as a result of such action.
+County may, at its sole discretion, participate in the defense of such action; but such participation shall not relieve applicant of his obligations under this condition.
+An agreement to this Vilig Viumper · Permit Cond Number i ις.